15 Nov 2018

 Remember that it’s in your best interests to keep up-to-date on the notice periods of your staff.

 The difference between wrongful and unfair dismissal is that for a dismissal to be wrongful, you must breach your employee’s contract.

 For the dismissal to be unfair, you need to fire your employee for a reason that is not one of the fair reasons for dismissal, as set out in Section 98 of the Employment Rights Act 1996, or, you must dismiss them without a fair procedure.

 While a wrongful dismissal claim requires no amount of service, an employee needs two years’ under their belt before they can claim for unfair dismissal, unless they’re claiming for automatically unfair dismissal—in which case, you’ll have violated your employee’s statutory rights in some way, such as dismissing them for being pregnant.

-People often mix up wrongful and unfair dismissal—but now you'll never need to.
+People often mix up wrongful and unfair dismissal.